raspberrypilearning/whoopi-cushion/worksheet.md

 ## What next?
 - Record your own voice shouting, “Help!
 You’re sitting on me!”, and add this sound file to your program.
-- Record your parents when they are telling you off and put the Whoop-Pi cushion under their pillow in bed with the new sample.
+- Record your parents when they are telling you off and put the Whoopi cushion under their pillow in bed with the new sample.
 Note: This may lead to loss of pocket money or worse, especially if you record the scene and put it on YouTube.
 - Learn to make a [parent detector](https://www.raspberrypi.org/learning/parent-detector/) for your room.